Peter the Great: Early life

-Peter grew up at Izmaylovo Estate and was educated at the Amusement Palace from an early age by several tutors commissioned by his father, most notably Nikita Zotov, Patrick Gordon, and Paul Menesius.
+Peter grew up at Izmaylovo Estate and was educated at the Amusement Palace from an early age by several tutors commissioned by his father Tsar Alexei Mikailovich, most notably Nikita Zotov, Patrick Gordon, and Paul Menesius.
 When his father died in 1676, he left the sovereignty to Peter's elder half-brother, the crippled Feodor III.
-Throughout this period, the government was largely run by Artamon Matveyev, an enlightened friend of Alexis, the political head of the Naryshkin family and one of Peter's greatest childhood benefactors.
+Throughout this period, the government was largely run by Artamon Matveyev, an enlightened friend of Alexis, who was the political head of the Naryshkin family of Peter's mother Natalya Naryshkina and one of Peter's greatest childhood benefactors.

 This position changed when Feodor died in 1682.
 As Feodor did not leave any children, a dispute arose between the Miloslavsky family (Maria Miloslavskaya was the first wife of Alexis I) and Naryshkin family (Natalya Naryshkina was his second wife) over who should inherit the throne.
 He jointly ruled with his elder half-brother, Ivan V, until 1696.
 Ivan was next in line but was weakminded and blind.
 Consequently, the Boyar Duma (a council of Russian nobles) chose the 10-year-old Peter to become tsar, with his mother as regent.
 A hole was cut in the back of the throne, so that she, literally behind the scenes, could whisper to the two boys.

 The "Moscow Grand Discharge" started in 1677 and was completed in 1688; it affected noble families with high ranks in the administration; the ministries were also reduced in number.
 This provoked fierce reactions.
 Sophia, one of Alexis' daughters from his first marriage, led a rebellion of the streltsy (Russia's elite military corps) in April–May 1682.
 In the subsequent conflict, some of Peter's relatives and friends were murdered, including Artamon Matveyev, and Peter witnessed some of these acts of political violence.

 The streltsy made it possible for Sophia, the Miloslavskys (the clan of Ivan), and their allies to insist that Peter and Ivan be proclaimed joint tsars, with Ivan being acclaimed as the senior.
 Sophia then acted as regent during the minority of the sovereigns and exercised all power.
 For seven years, she ruled as an autocrat.